agilecrm/rest-api/README.md

 - Status 401: Unauthorised.
 When the user name and password fields are wrong.
 - Status 400: If the input is in wrong format.

-##Add Score to a Contact using Email-ID:
+##1.9 Add Score to a Contact using Email-ID:
 ###dev/api/contacts/add-score
 Method: POST